kshareefbasha/DCC-Integration/README.md

 This will install Flask, PyQt5, and other necessary libraries.

 3. Run the Flask Server 🚀
-To start the Flask server, navigate to the flask_server directory and run the server:
+Navigate to the flask_server directory and run the Flask server with:

 bash
 Copy
 Edit
 python flask_server/server.py
-This will start the Flask server on http://localhost:5000.
+This will start the Flask server at http://localhost:5000.

 4. Install the Blender Plugin 🖌️
 Open Blender.
 Go to Edit > Preferences > Add-ons.
 Click Install and select the plugin.py file from the cloned repository.
-Enable the add-on by checking the box next to the plugin in the add-ons list.
+Enable the plugin by checking the box next to it in the Add-ons list.

 5. Run the PyQt UI 🖥️
-Navigate to the inventory_ui directory and run the UI:
+Navigate to the inventory_ui directory and run the UI with:

 bash
 Copy
 Edit
 python inventory_ui/ui.py
-The UI will open, allowing you to interact with the inventory and perform actions like adding, removing, and updating items.
+The PyQt UI will open, allowing you to interact with the inventory and perform actions like adding, removing, and updating items.

-🌟 How to Use the Blender Plugin
+How to Use the Blender Plugin 🌟
 Select an Object: In Blender, select an object whose transformation data you want to send to the server.
-Choose Transformation Type: In the plugin panel, select one of the following server functions:
+Choose Transformation Type: In the plugin panel, choose one of the following transformation types:
 Translation: Send position data.
 Rotation: Send rotation data.
 Scale: Send scale data.
 Transform: Send all transformation data (position, rotation, and scale).
 Click "Send Transform Data": After selecting the transformation type, click the button to send the data to the Flask server.
-🛠️ Server Endpoints
+Server Endpoints 🛠️
-The Flask server exposes several endpoints to interact with the inventory and transformation data.
-Here’s a quick rundown:
+The Flask server exposes several endpoints to interact with the inventory and transformation data:

 POST /transform: Sends all transformation data (position, rotation, scale).
-POST /translation: Sends only position data (x, y, z).
+POST /translation: Sends position data (x, y, z).
-POST /rotation: Sends only rotation data (x, y, z).
+POST /rotation: Sends rotation data (x, y, z).
-POST /scale: Sends only scale data (x, y, z).
+POST /scale: Sends scale data (x, y, z).
 POST /add-item: Adds an item to the inventory (name, quantity).
 POST /remove-item: Removes an item by name.
 POST /update-quantity: Updates the quantity of an item by name.
 GET /file-path: Returns the path of the DCC file or the project folder path.
-🛑 Notes
+Notes 📝
 Delay: All server responses have a 10-second delay to simulate real-time processing.
 Logging: The server logs all received requests in the terminal.
-🚀 Contribution Guidelines
+Contribution Guidelines 🚀
 Feel free to contribute to this project!
 Here's how:

 Fork the repository: Create a personal copy of the project.
 Make changes: Work on your changes locally.
-Submit a pull request: Once you’re happy with your changes, submit a PR with a description of what was changed.
+Submit a pull request: Once you're happy with your changes, submit a PR with a description of what was changed.
-📄 License
+License 📄
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-🙏 Special Thanks
+Special Thanks 🙏
-Blender: For providing a powerful 3D creation suite.
+Blender: For providing an amazing 3D creation suite.
-Flask: For creating an amazing lightweight web framework.
+Flask: For creating a lightweight and easy-to-use web framework.
-PyQt5: For providing a flexible UI framework.
+PyQt5: For offering a flexible UI framework.
-SQLite: For being a reliable database solution.
+SQLite: For providing a reliable database solution.